 I am not much one for lots of sugar.
 But I have been craving chocolate like crazy!
 So I came across a recipe for how to make a hot chocolate mix and just changed it up somewhat....well, quite a bit, actually, to create a more healthy version!

 My version of hot chocolate mix combines Ginger, Cinnamon, Cayenne, and Nutmeg along with Dutch-processed cocoa.
 The herbs have healing qualities, help with circulation, and more, while the 100% cocoa is full of healthy anti-oxidants!

 Although I did have to use some sugar, this hot chocolate mix contains far less than the typical version and recipes I've seen.
 And it's still delicious!

-Note: There are affiliate links scattered throughout this article, and if you click through and make any kind of purchase, I'll earn a very small commission at no extra cost to you.
-Thank you for helping keep Healing Harvest Homestead blog going--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article, and if you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 How to Make Homemade Spiced Hot Chocolate Mix